-As the American people begin to gear up for the 2012 Presidential election, the issue of controlling the Supreme Court once again lands on the front burner.
+As the American people begin to gear up for another Presidential election, the issue of controlling the Supreme Court once again lands on the front burner.

 And why does it matter?